neverRare/typed-storage/README.md

 ## Initialization

-TypedStorage is a generic class.
-You need to define a type or interface to define the structure of the storage.
-The type parameter is optional but it should be filled, although, TypeScript seems really good at inferring these.
+When initializing TypedStorage, it needs a record of converters, but luckily for us, the library also provides few predefined converters, which have rather detailed name.

-Due to type deletion, explicitly defining converters is required, but luckily for us, the library also provides few predefined converters.
+TypedStorage is generic, you can define the structure of the storage, but it is optional, TypeScript seems really good at inferring these.

 ```ts
 import {TypedStorage, stringConverter, enumConverterFactory, isoDateConverter, intConverter} from "@never-rare/typed-storage";